 messages in the

-Users on your portal can subscribe to any dataset they can access; by doing so, they opt-in to receive notifications that the dataset publisher can decide to send at any time, for example an information about a future schema change, or to indicate that the data has been updated recently.
+Users on your portal can subscribe to any dataset they can access; by doing so, they opt-in to receive notifications that the dataset publisher can decide to send at any time, for example, information about a future schema change or to indicate that the data has been updated recently.

-It is advised to warn your subscribers in advance for any change that may impact any of their reuse, such as a change in the schema (renaming an existing field, removing a field) that may cause issues with existing reuses, or an update of the data itself, if it is not updated very frequently.
+It is advised to warn your subscribers in advance of any change that may impact any of their reuse, such as a change in the schema (renaming an existing field, removing a field) that may cause issues with existing reuses or an update of the data itself if it is not updated very frequently.